To glimpse into the voids, the underlying structures, the edges, the alternate realities…

 However, with a parallel interest in science, particularly physics, Heidi went back into full time education and gained BSc Hons in Astrophysics.

-Taking a detour into the world of regular work, Heidi managed the finances of externally funded projects for a University by day and played as a dance DJ by night.
+Taking a detour into the world of regular work, Heidi managed the finances of externally funded projects for a University by day and played underground DJ by night.
 She also gained a City & Guilds in Silversmithing and studied garden design in her spare time.